mmarkdown/mmark/Syntax.md

 * Adding a caption under a quote block (`Quote: `) needs a newline before it, otherwise the caption text will be detected as being part of the quote.
+* Including files (and code includes) requires are empty line before them, as they are block level elements and we need to trigger *that* scan from the parser.
 * Including files in lists requires a empty line to be present in the list item; otherwise Mmark will only assume inline elements and not parse the includes (which are block level elements).
 * If you *don't* use [Block Level Attributes](#block-level-attributes) a document written in Mmark